 - A. Other than the Complainant or the Respondent, all employees, students and University agents or representatives must cooperate with these Procedures.
 Persons required to cooperate, but who fail to do so, may be subject to disciplinary action.
-In the event that a Complainant or Respondent does not provide information sought by the Investigator or participate in the investigation process, the Investigator will conclude the investigation based upon the available information. - B. When warranted by the circumstances, the Director of the Office for Institutional Equity, has authority to extend any of the time limits contained in these Procedures, except those relating to the filing of appeals.
+In the event that a Complainant or Respondent does not provide information sought by the Investigator or participate in the investigation process, the Investigator will conclude the investigation based upon the available information. - B. When warranted by the circumstances, the Director of the Office for Institutional Equity, or the Chief Compliance Officer, if the Director is the Investigator, has authority to extend any of the time limits contained in these Procedures, except those relating to the filing of appeals.